bitmaus/utopia/README.md

 cd ~/google-chrome
 makepkg -si --noconfirm

+exit

 pip install tornado pymongo pycrypto markdown

 amixer sset Master unmute

+poweroff
 ```

-1. Remove the Arch USB and boot into the BitBolt USB, which starts with a command-prompt, sign in with user `bit` and password `bitmaus`.
+1. Reboot into the BitBolt USB and sign in with user `bitmaus` and password `bitmaus`.

 1. Run `systemctl edit getty@tty1` and replace the contents with: